 Check out Art at The Tate Modern

 You could spend a few hours walking around the art museum and appreciating what’s on offer.
-The museum mission is to increase visitors enjoyment and awareness of British art from 16th centuries to the modern day.
+The museum’s mission is to increase visitors’ enjoyment and awareness of British art from the 16th century to the modern day.
 A trip to London is not complete without visiting this place.

 Walk Along the South Bank

 South Bank is definitely a place you should explore while you are in London that is known as the cultural and creative district of the city.
-The area is full of amazing history, culture architecture where you could spend time walking around and seeing it all.
+The area is full of amazing history, and cultural architecture where you could spend time walking around and seeing it all.